fns001/blazor-with-bootstrap-navbar-and-javascript/README.md

-# Blazor WebAssembly, Bootstrap 4 NavBar and JavaScript together
+# Blazor, Bootstrap 4 and JavaScript together

 This minimalist Blazor WebAssembly app demonstrates how these technologies can work seamlessly together.